OGEmanuel/OGEmanuel/README.md

 **Jan 2023 - Present**

-* Worked independently as a remote developer, collaborating with team to develop and maintain a web application
+* Developed a responsive UI using React for a mobile-first web application
-* Implemented server-side rendering using Next.js to improve initial page load times by 40%
+* Collaborated with senior developers in reducing development time by 25%, making use of technologies like React and Redux
-* Collaborated with UI/UX team to design and implement an intuitive user interface and achieved a 20% increase in user engagement
+* Collaborated with the product design team to design and implement an intuitive user interface and achieved a 20% increase in user engagement

 ### Frontend Intern at Dev Careers

 **Sept 2022 - Dec 2022**

-* Assisted in the development of new user-facing features using React and Redux, resulting in a 15% increase in customer satisfaction.
+* Collaborated with senior developers to assist in developing responsive websites using HTML, CSS, and JavaScript.
-* Worked on the development of new user-facing features using React, resulting in 5% increase in user engagement.
+* Assisted in developing and maintaining front-end components of web applications using modern frameworks like React.
-* Collaborated with senior developers to develop responsive web applications that were optimised for different screen sizes.
+* Collaborated with senior developers to develop responsive web applications that were optimised for different screen sizes

 ## Education